Bluffton IT Support Guide

 The Factors to Consider in Your IT Budget

-The reality is that there is no set-in-stone standard for IT budgeting – the needs of businesses are too varied for that.
-That’s why, at Complete Network, our vCIOs work with clients to strategically set budgets that reflect priorities and business needs.
-With that said, though, there are a series of general factors that should be considered during budget allocation.
+The truth is that there is no one-size-fits-all standard for IT budgeting – the needs of businesses are too varied for that.
+Consequently, at Complete Network, our vCIOs work with clients to strategically set budgets that reflect business needs and priorities.
+With that said, however, there are a series of general factors that should be considered during budget allocation.

 Those include:

 Is your IT budget going to be composed of capital expenditures, or operating expenditures?
-Capital expenditures represent the acquisition of assets that could be beneficial beyond the current tax year.
-Operating expenditures, on the other hand, are expenditures that keep a company running on a day-to-day basis.
+Operating expenditures are expenditures that keep a company running on a day-to-day basis.
+Capital expenditures, on the other hand, represent the acquisition of assets that could be beneficial beyond the current tax year.

-As IT moves to the service model, more businesses are choosing to budget IT as an operating expenditure.
-The value of operating expenditures, of course, is that they tend to come with less risk (and less upfront cost).
+As IT moves to the service model, more businesses are choosing to budget for IT as an operating expenditure, even going so far as to incorporate cybersecurity insurance into their plans.
+The appeal of operating expenditures, of course, is that they tend to come with less risk (and less upfront cost).
 Due to those factors, they may also be easier to pitch during budget meetings.

 1. Security Needs

-Tactically, one of the first factors to consider is the level of security that will be needed for your organization.
-Questions to ask:
+Tactically, one of the primary factors to consider is the level of security that will be needed for your organization.
+Questions to ask include:

-• How old is our technology and how will it need to be updated?
+• How old is our technology and when will it need to be updated?

 • How will user access be controlled?